Ass Backwards: Reception

-The film has received mostly negative reactions from critics.
+Ass Backwards received mostly unfavorable reactions from critics.
 The A.V.
 Club, Hollywood.com, FirstShowing.net, RogerEbert.com, and CraveOnline gave favorable reviews, but the film was panned by Variety and the Los Angeles Times.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film has received an average score of 37, based on 10 reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film has received an average score of 37, based on ten reviews.
 Film review aggregator Rotten Tomatoes reports that 27% of critics gave the film a positive review based on 22 reviews, with an average score of 4.27/10.
-The website's critics consensus reads: "June Diane Raphael and Casey Wilson are sharp comedic performers, but their co-written script gives them little to work with in this meandering farce."
+The website's critics' consensus reads: "June Diane Raphael and Casey Wilson are sharp comedic performers, but their co-written script gives them little to work with in this meandering farce."

-Robert Abele of the Los Angeles Times stated:
+Robert Abele of the Los Angeles Times stated: "The scenarios in 'Ass Backwards', which director Chris Nelson contributed to by filming in focus, feel arbitrary rather than organic, as if the creators' list of humor targets—lesbian bikers, trailer trash, drug-addicted reality TV stars, pageant world denizens—were picked out of a hat."

-One of the harsher reviews came from Dennis Harvey of Variety who called the film "a comedy built on the amusement value of stupid people that is itself too stupid to be funny".
+One of the harsher reviews came from Dennis Harvey of Variety who called the film "a comedy built on the amusement value of stupid people that is itself too stupid to be funny."

-On the other hand, Chris Packham of The Village Voice wrote:
+On the other hand, Chris Packham of The Village Voice wrote: "The episodic story and minimal budget result in a small canvas over which these two huge characters dominate."

-A more positive reaction to the film came from RogerEbert.com critic Christy Lemire:
+A more positive reaction to the film came from RogerEbert.com critic Christy Lemire: "It's infectious, and the daffy, breezy way the stars play off each other makes Ass Backwards way more enjoyable than it ought to be."

 The A.V.
 Club gave the film a B rating: "Ass Backwards overcomes the obvious beats with clever, occasionally dark jokes that reveal the sharpness of its stars' writing."

-Ethan Anderton of FirstShowing.net said:

-Hollywood.com had one of the more favorable reviews: